 Mothers: The Missing Link in Child Rights Discussions?

-UN New York – Following the Human Rights Council's 2025 Annual day on the rights of the child, which focussed on Early Childhood Development, a resolution on that same topic is to be tabled in September at the 80th UN General Assembly.
-MMM joined forces with other members of Child Rights Connect, a network of child rights organisations, to propose language and contents for this resolution.
-We also contributed to a comprehensive report aimed at informing this resolution on promoting early childhood development.
+UN New York – Following the Human Rights Council's 2025 Annual day on the rights of the child – which focussed on Early Childhood Development – a resolution on that same topic will be tabled at the 80th UN General Assembly in September.
+MMM has joined forces with other members of Child Rights Connect – a network of child rights organisations – to propose language and content for this resolution and has also contributed to a comprehensive report designed to inform it and promote early childhood development.

-Child rights advocates tend to ignore the family environment and overlook the role of parents–in particular mothers, although it is absolutely crucial to protect the rights of children, in particular during pregnancy and the critical early years.
+Child rights advocates often overlook the family environment and the vital role of parents – particularly mothers – even though this is crucial to protecting children’s rights especially during pregnancy and the critical early years.

-• Drawing on our State of Motherhood in Europe 2024 Survey, we drew particular attention of maternal mental issues, which our survey shows are rampant, and which can have profound negative impacts on early childhood development.
+• Drawing on findings from our State of Motherhood in Europe 2024 Survey, we highlighted the prevalence of maternal mental health issues, which are widespread and have profound negative impacts on early childhood development

-• We also denounced the motherhood penalty, i.e. the specific discriminations and economic disadvantages that women face when they become mothers, which can also indirectly hinder a child’s physical, cognitive and emotional development.
+• We also drew attention to the motherhood penaltythe specific forms of discriminations and economic disadvantages that women face when they become mothers – which can also indirectly hinder a child’s physical, cognitive and emotional development.

 Caring for a child during the early years is absolutely vital and often rewarding, but also time-consuming, strenuous work which is unpaid and unrecognised.
 Fathers’ limited involvement in caregiving roles, although increasing in certain geographical and cultural contexts, reinforces traditional gender stereotypes, placing most caregiving responsibilities on mothers.

-This inequitable distribution of care work and responsibilities is at the root of gender inequalities: motherhood has a high cost for women, in particular in terms of lost earnings, aborted career, financial dependence and limitations of pension rights.
+This inequitable distribution of care work and responsibilities is at the root of gender inequalities: motherhood carries high cost for women, in particular in terms of lost earnings, aborted careers, financial dependence and limitations of pension rights.

 It also affects their health, in particular their mental health.
-In a 2024 survey conducted across Europe, half of the mothers surveyed reported mental health issues – a huge number that requires action.
+In a 2024 survey conducted across 11 European countries and the UK, half of the mothers surveyed reported mental health issues – a huge number that requires immediate action.

 Our main recommendations:

-• ECD policies should therefore be part of a broader national care policy framework, that seeks to recognise and support unpaid care, and redistribute this vital work more fairly between men and women, but also across society, with families, communities, the private sector and governments at every level taking their share of costs and responsibilities
+• Early Childhood Development (ECD) policies should form part of a broader national care policy framework – one that recognises and supports unpaid care work, and redistribute it more fairly between men and women, as well as across society, with families, communities, the private sector and governments at every level sharing costs and responsibilities

-• ECD policies must promote active fatherhood: involving fathers from the outset is a triple win as it benefits the mothers, the children and the men themselves.
-Until this becomes reality, however, ECD policy must recognize that in most families it is generally the mother, frequently supported by their own mother or other female relatives, who are mostly responsible for caring for babies and young children
+• ECD policies must promote fatherhood involvement: engaging fathers from the outset is a triple win benefiting mothers, children and men themselves.
+Until this is widely achieved, however, ECD policies must acknowledge that in most families it is primarily the mother – often assisted by her own mother or other female relatives – who carries the main responsibility for caring for babies and young children

-We hope that our views will be reflected in the resolution that is expected to be adopted by the UN General Assembly to encourage member states to develop cross-sectoral policies supporting early childhood development.
+We hope our perspectives will be reflected in the forthcoming UN General Assembly resolution, encouraging the member states to develop cross-sectoral policies in support of early childhood development.

 Read the full report The right to a good start in life: a child’s right to a holistic early child development